The Little CPA

 • Most modern investors choose between index mutual funds and ETFs based on their preference for trade flexibility and investment minimums.

-The index industry now holds nearly a quarter of all U.S. household financial assets.
+Nearly a quarter of all U.S. household financial assets are held in index funds.
 This upward trend continues into 2026 as more people recognize the long-term value of a “set it and forget it” strategy.

 While no investment is entirely immune to loss, the historical performance and risk management of these funds put many conservative investors at ease.